What You Need to Know Before Hiring a Ghostwriter for Your eBook Ghostwriter

 Pay for What You Know

-I recently started a new gig on fiverr in attempt to answer dozens of requests for ebook writers.
+I recently started a new gig on Fiverr in an attempt to answer dozens of requests for eBook writers.
 I decided I would go well beyond my usual rates and offer to write a full chapter for $5, of up to 3,000 words.
-I made a video, got my description set up and then the flood of questions starting coming in.
+I made a video, got my description set up, and then the flood of questions starting coming in.

 - How much would it cost to have it written in 30 days?

 - What would it cost to have 30 pages written?

 - How do I choose a word count?

 There were so many questions I hadn't expected and since the world of eBook ghostwriting is still so new, I felt it might be helpful to leave a little guide here, to help any soon to be ghostwriter-shoppers, so that you can go into the situation knowing exactly what you need from your ghostwriter